A Conversation with RJ Starr

 On the life, the work, and the framework behind Psychological Architecture

 This is a long-form interview conducted in the tradition of serious intellectual conversation.
-It covers ground that does not appear elsewhere on this site: biography, formation, career, the personal experiences that shaped the framework, and the questions that have driven this work across six decades.
+It covers ground that does not appear elsewhere on this site: biography, formation, career, the personal experiences that shaped the framework, and the questions that have driven this work across more than five decades.
 It is intended to be read slowly and in full.
-Readers looking for a brief introduction to Psychological Architecture may want to begin at the framework overview.
-Those who want to understand who built it and why are in the right place.

 The following is an edited interview.